Subscribe Now: 1 Full Year for Only $14.95!

-Willing participants board the Disney Dream cruise liner in Port Canaveral, Florida on January 12, 2015, just after Marathon weekend ends.
-While on that cruise you'll sail to Disney's private island, Castaway Cay to compete in the inaugural 5k.
+Willing participants board the Disney Dream cruise liner in Port Canaveral, Florida on January 9, 2017, just after Marathon weekend ends.
+While on that cruise you'll sail to Disney's private island, Castaway Cay to compete in the 5k run.

-In addition to the price of the cruise, the 5k itself will likely have an entry fee that will gets you a T-shirt, finisher medallion, and "surprise Disney magical moments."
-The price is not available right now, but in comparison to the Disney cruise, the entry fee will likely be minor.
+In addition to the price of the cruise, the 5k itself has an entry fee of $70 that will get you a T-shirt, finisher medallion, and "surprise Disney magical moments."

-For those that are new to running or those just looking to get a few legs up, runDisney has partnered with Runners World for the Runner’s World Challenge.
-This special program combines the event of your choice with specially designed training programs and helpful guides.
+For those that are new to running or those just looking to get a few legs up, runDisney has partnered with Runners World for the Runner’s World VIP Program.
+This special add-on combines the above Dopey Challenge with specially designed training programs and helpful guides.

 But wait, there’s more!
-You also get a Runner’s World tech shirt, a private packet pick-up location at the Expo (see below), a pre-race course strategy session, entry into the Pasta in the Park event (see below), and entry into the Race Retreat (see below).
+You also get a Runner’s World tech shirt, a private packet pick-up location at the Expo (see below), and a pre-race course strategy session.

 runDisney Kids Races